indilib/indi-3rdparty/indi-rolloffino/README.md

 ### Installation

 The driver will have been built and installed from having done a indi-full install which includes the 3rdparty drivers.
-If you want to build it from source refer to the general documentation in the parent directory for building 3rdparty libraries and drivers https://github.com/indilib/indi-3rdparty/README.md.
-The local INSTALL file has the steps for doing a build and reinstalling the driver.
+If you want to build it from source refer to the general documentation in the parent directory under Building. https://github.com/indilib/indi-3rdparty.
+In the section "Building individual 3rd Party Drivers" replace references to indi-eqmod with indi-rolloffino.

 ### Usage